-The three initial models are based on a small rectangular chassis that looks a bit like the Apple Mac Mini or Shuttle computer.
-The base model, the XC Cube Mini MZ855-II, can incorporate an Intel Pentium M processor, but despite being built on a mobile chip it can support a desktop hard drive and up to 2GB of memory.
+The three initial models are based on a small rectangular chassis that looks a bit like the Apple Mini or Shuttle computer.
+The base model, the XC Cube Mini MZ855-II, is built to incorporated an Intel Pentium M processor, but despite being built on a mobile chip it can support a desktop hard drive and up to 2GB of memory.
 The Mini can be upgraded.

-The next product is an add-on device called the Buddy that houses two optical drives and additional space for upgrading the unit.
-It is designed to stack on top of the Mini.
+Next is an add-on device called the Buddy that can house two additional optical drives and additional space for upgrading the unit.
+It is designed to stack on top of the main computer.
 The final SKU is a tower version that combines the basic computer with the Buddy in a single case.

 Pricing will be determined by how the retailer configures the model, but AOpen expects it to range between $599 and $799 for the shoebox model and somewhat lower for the tower version.

-Coming up is an A/V model intended to act as a hub for a home's consumer electronic products.
+Coming up is a A/V model intended to act as a hub for a homes consumer electronic products.
 Like all the AOpen desktops it can be modified to run on Windows Media Center.